 The legality of an investigatory stop is most likely to be questionable in situations where the stop resulted from a tip given to the officer by a third party.
-It is not uncommon for a passing motorist to stop a police officer to inform the officer that another driver is “all over the road” or “driving funny.”
+It is not uncommon for a passing motorist to stop a police officer from informing the officer that another driver is “all over the road” or “driving funny.”
 Such information may also be given to a police officer over a citizen’s band radio.
 The general rule is that a tip given to a police officer must have some indicia of reliability in order to constitute the basis of a stop.
 In other words, there must be something to show that the tip was not based on the whim of an anonymous caller.

 An investigatory stop based solely on an uncorroborated tip from an unidentified informant is usually held to be illegal.
 Some courts, however, have upheld stops based on such tips.
-Of course, the chances of the stop being upheld are increased if the police officer is able to corroborate the tip with the officer’s own observations prior to the stop.
+Of course, the chances of the stop being upheld are increased if the police officer can corroborate the tip with the officer’s observations before the stop.

 If you or a loved one has been arrested for drunk or impaired driving charges, there may be concern over the legality of the stop and the officer’s articulable suspicion.
 TeamDUI.com lawyers near me can help determine if this is just one of many aspects that could be challenged in a DUI-DWI case.
 Call 1-844-TEAM-DUI (1-844-832-6384) day or night to speak to a specialized DUI defense lawyer or have an attorney call you by submitting information about your case.